MIDDLESEX MERIT TABLE

 - PLAYER INTERCHANGES

-15.1 Each team shall be permitted the following maximum number of interchanges:
+15.1 Each team shall be permitted unlimited interchanges.

 - UNCONTESTED SCRUMS DIVISION 1 and DIVISION 2